m2osw/fluid-settings/README.md

   instance in your entire system, but for high availability and data redundance, you can have more.
 They will auto-sync. each other.
 * A library to seemlessly use the settings; you can just write C++ code.
-* A command line tool, so it is possible to test and write scripts and also manually manipulate your settings.
+* A command line, CUI, GUI set of tools, so it is possible to test and write scripts and also manually manipulate your settings.

-This is extremely useful as many settings are shared between many services on all your computers and by default it makes it really difficult to manage those settings if defined in static configuration files on hundred of diffenrent computer.
+This is extremely useful as many settings are shared between many services on all your computers and by default it makes it really difficult to manage those settings if defined in static configuration files on hundred of diffenrent computers.

 The Fluid Settings are instead managed by a service and thus centralized.
 Also changing a setting at any point in time allows for any users of that